 SCREEN: To be provided by the authors: Droplets within OD range being collected into 96-well plates.

 Wait for the beeper alarm to indicate the completion of droplet screening and collection [1].
-Then, open the chamber door, place the well plate lid on the top well plate, and remove the plates together [2].
+Then, open the door of droplet detection and collection chamber, place the well plate lid on the top well plate, and remove the plates together [2].

 SCREEN: To be provided by the authors: Beeper alarm indicating completion of droplet collection.